andipro123/mHTTP-Server/README.md

 ```
 1. -c = Records all critical server crashes and errors within the server.
 2. -r = Records all error requests that were recieved to the server.
 Includes the 4xx and 5xx series responses
-3. -all = Records all the erros inclusive of server state and error requests.
+3. -all = Records all the errors inclusive of server state and error requests.
 ```

 <b>POST Logs</b>